Yale-LILY/Ascle/README.md

 We introduce Ascle, a pioneering natural language processing (NLP) toolkit designed for medical text generation.
 Ascle is tailored for biomedical researchers and healthcare professionals with an easy-to-use, all-in-one solution that requires minimal programming expertise.

 ### Framework of Ascle

+Ascle consists of three modules.

-(1) Generative Functions: For the first time, Ascle includes four advanced and challenging  generative functions: question answering, text summarization, text simplification, and machine translation;
+🌟 Generative Functions: The core module of Ascle.
+For the first time, Ascle includes four advanced and challenging  generative functions: question-answering, text summarization, text simplification, and machine translation;

-(2) Basic NLP Functions: Ascle consists of 12 essential NLP functions such as word tokenization and sentence segmentation;
+Basic NLP Functions: Ascle consists of 12 essential NLP functions such as word tokenization and sentence segmentation;

-(3) Query and Search Capabilities: Ascle provides user-friendly query and search functions on text corpora.
+Query and Search Capabilities: Ascle provides user-friendly query and search functions on clinical databases.

 <p align="center">
    <img src="Ascle.png">